swpease/swpease.github.io/Pelican/content/Snooker/toincoss.md

   - **upset potential** = `log2(higher seed) - log2(lower seed)`

+I set any amateurs' seeding as 128.
 I also think of the upset potential as equating to **skill gap**.
 For instance, Yan (16) losing to Ding (32) has an upset potential of 1.00, and Ding losing to Ursenbacher (62) has an upset potential of 0.95.
 Does that sound about right to you?[^3]

 ## Splitting Out the Upset Potentials
 Here are the average upset potentials, split out by match length: